jobsearchus/jobsearchus/README.md

 **131 remote jobs** across 16 categories — updated 2026-05-15

 Every job here is sourced directly from company career pages — not scraped from LinkedIn or Indeed.
-We hit Greenhouse, Lever, Ashby, Workable, and more across 1,500+ companies, 5 times a day.
+We hit across 1,500+ companies, 5 times a day.

-Full job board with filters: **[jobsearchus.com](https://www.jobsearchus.com)**

----

 ## How it works

-1. We monitor 1,500+ company career page APIs directly
+1. We monitor 1,500+ company career page
 2. New postings are detected within hours of going live
 3. Each job is verified, categorized, and listed here — no duplicates, no spam